codelingo/docs/docs/concepts/CLQL.md

 ## Lexicon SDK

-If you are interested in writing your own custom Lexicons please reach out via  **hello@codelingo.io**.
+If you are interested in writing your own custom Lexicons, please reach out via  **hello@codelingo.io**.

 # Querying with Facts